In-depth reviews

 Infotainment is provided by the same portrait-orientated 15.5-inch touchscreen you get in all other Mach-Es, running Ford's SYNC4 software.
 The system is responsive and intuitive, although our previous criticisms about it not being angled towards the driver, and missing somewhere to anchor your hand, bear repeating here.
 The 10.2-inch digital driver's display can't be faulted, however: it's brilliantly simple and clear to read.

 Spec-wise, the GT gets everything the Mach-E AWD Extended Range does: wireless phone charging, adaptive cruise control, parking sensors all round, a 360-degree parking camera, dual-zone climate control, heated seats, a heated steering wheel, adaptive LED headlights and comprehensive safety equipment.
-There's no shortage of kit, then, but you'd expect no less from the car's list price of over £66,000, which is definitely stretching the traditional affordability of fast Ford models a tad – and over £20,000 more than Ford asks for the standard rear-drive Mach-E.
+There's no shortage of kit, then, but you'd expect no less when the Mach-E GT will set you back more than £74,000 – making it £23,000 dearer than a standard rear-drive Mustang Mach-E, and definitely stretching the traditional affordability of fast Fords a tad.

 Most Popular